JeodC/EmulationStation-Tools/README.md

 A combined version of the above scripts.

 # Savebackup
 A tool that scans immediate directories in the `roms` folder and copies savedata to `saves` next to _savebackup.py_.
 The script copies Dreamcast memory cards (`bios/dc`) and other emulator savedata `.srm` and `.sav`.
 The file extensions searched can be modified in the script.
+Because of the complexity of the `roms/ports` folder, it is excluded from the scan.